GrantMcConachie/EC523finalproj/README.md

-# EC523finalproj

-## Counterfactual Image Generation of Alzheimer's Disease MRI Images
+EC523 Final Project: Counterfactual Image Generation of Alzheimer's Disease MRI Images Overview

-This project aims to develop an accurate framework to both predict the severity of AD and generate counterfactual samples using low-resolution MRI images.
-The model will consist of a convolutional Autoencoder (CAE) classifier as well as a diffusion model.
-The model will be able to predict disease states from low-resolution images and give insight into areas of the brain that are responsible for AD.
-We will use 2D structural MRI images (176 x 208), as shown in Figure 1, to train the model.
-The model will be evaluated by comparing it to previous work and with accuracy metrics.
-In addition, the project aims to train dense net and CAE on the MNIST model to validate its accuracy and then also train on MRI images.
-Diffusion model on MNIST and MRI images will produce counterfactual examples.

-CAE_model.py contains a Convolution AutoEncoder that maps MNIST data images to latent space and generates images of the MNIST dataset.

-DenseNetModel.ipynb has jupyter notebook implementation of densenet.
-It uses densenet architecture to classify MNIST.

-CS253_ISTA_FISTA.pdf provides a brief review of the FISTA algorithm by referencing recent research.
-The purpose of the review is to see its feasibility and ease of use with the diffusion models.

-All of the models use pytorch for implementation.
-Users can use "pip install torch" to install opensource pytorch packages.
+This project is dedicated to developing a framework capable of predicting Alzheimer's Disease (AD) severity and generating counterfactual samples using low-resolution MRI images.
+Utilizing Convolutional Neural Network (CNN) architectures, the project validates model efficacy on the MNIST dataset before applying the same architecture for brain image classification.
+The generation of counterfactual instances is achieved using the Contrastive Explanation Method (CEM), pushing images across different classes for further analysis.

+Objectives
+Predict disease states from low-resolution MRI images (2D structural MRI images, 176 x 208).
+Identify brain areas responsible for AD.
+Validate and compare the model with existing methods and accuracy metrics.
+Repository Contents
+CAE_MNIST_model.ipynb: Jupyter notebook implementing a Convolutional Autoencoder for the MNIST dataset.
+CAE_MNIST_model.h5: Trained model file.
+CEM_brain.py, CEM_MNIST.py: Python scripts for implementing the Contrastive Explanation Method.
+DenseNetModel.ipynb: Jupyter notebook providing DenseNet architecture for both MNIST and brain image datasets.
+Inceptionv3_model.py: Implementation of Inception V3 architecture.
+cf_MRI_kaggle.ipynb: Jupyter notebook for applying counterfactual methods to the MRI dataset using a new CNN architecture and the omnixai library. cf_mnist.ipynb: Jupyter notebook for applying counterfactual methods to the MNIST dataset using the alibi library. metrics.py: Python script for the implementation and calculation of metrics used in the final report.
+Installation Instructions
+To install the necessary packages, run the following commands:

+bash
+Copy code
+# Install Alibi library
+pip install tensorflow[alibi]

+# Install omnixai
+pip install omnixai
+Acknowledgements
+This project is part of the EC523 coursework at [University Name].
+We extend our gratitude to our professors and colleagues for their invaluable guidance and support.